Your search did not match any results.

-Oracle is committed to developing new products in conformance with Revised Section 508 and the WCAG 2.0 AA standards to the extent practicable.
-As new products and revisions are released that conform to the Revised Section 508 and WCAG 2.0 standards, we will publish Voluntary Product Accessibility Templates (VPATs) that use the updated VPAT 2.0 template.
-Until then we have VPATs that include a table of all of the WCAG 2.0 'A' and 'AA' standards, in addition to the old Section 508 standards.
-For VPATs that contain only the old Section 508 standards, you may use information from the U.S. Access Board and the WAI to assess the degree of conformance with WCAG 2.0 that our products may already exhibit.
+Oracle is committed to developing new products in conformance with Revised Section 508 and the WCAG 2.1 AA standards to the extent practicable.
+As new products and revisions are released that conform to the Revised Section 508 and WCAG 2.1 standards, we will publish Accessibility Conformance Reports (ACRs) based on the Voluntary Product Accessibility Templates (VPATs) that use the updated VPAT 2.x template.
+Until then we have VPATs that include a table of all of the WCAG 2.0 'A' and 'AA' standards, in addition to the Section 508 standards.

-In 2017 the U.S. Access Board announced the Revised Section 508 standard that is based on the WCAG 2.0 AA standards.
-In 2014, the European Union standard EN 301 549 ‘Accessibility requirements suitable for public procurement of ICT products and services in Europe’ (PDF) was issued in response to Mandate 376, and it too was based on the WCAG 2.0 AA standards.
+In 2017 the U.S. Access Board announced the Revised Section 508 standard that was based on the WCAG 2.0 AA standards.
+In 2014, the initial version of the European Union standard EN 301 549 ‘Accessibility requirements suitable for public procurement of ICT products and services in Europe,' issued in response to Mandate 376, was based on the WCAG 2.0 AA standards.
+It was updated in 2019 to include WCAG 2.1.
+EN 301 549 Accessibility requirements suitable for public procurement of ICT products and services in Europe - V3.1.1 (2019-11).
 Oracle has been an active participant in the development of these guidelines and is closely tracking their progress.

 Any standard is subject to some amount of interpretation; see Standards Interpretation for a detailed look at how Oracle addresses specific standards.

 Oracle products are tested for accessibility using a variety of techniques including automated tools, expert heuristic review, visual inspection, manual operation, and testing with various AT by both disabled and non-disabled users.
-We report the outcome of that testing using the Voluntary Product Accessibility Template (VPAT) to create the Accessibility Conformance Report.
+We report the outcome of that testing using the Voluntary Product Accessibility Template (VPAT) to create the Accessibility Conformance Report (ACR).
 The VPAT was developed by ITI and GSA to assist Federal contracting officials and other buyers in making preliminary assessments regarding the availability of commercial ICT products and services with features that support accessibility.
-See Voluntary Product Accessibility Templates for an in-depth discussion of how we use the VPAT, and to locate the VPATs for Oracle products.
+See Accessibility Conformance Reports for an in-depth discussion of how we use the VPAT, and to locate the ACRs for Oracle products.

 Oracle's Accessible Customer Service Plan for Ontario, Canada (PDF) outlines the policies, practices and procedures approved by Oracle in order to meet the obligations under the Accessibility for Ontarians with Disabilities Act, 2005 (AODA) and specifically Regulation 429/07.
 Oracle's Multi-Year Accessibility Plan (PDF) outlines Oracle's commitment to compliance to Ontario’s accessibility standards.